From John 11

 Mary focused in her work.
 Warm to her Savior’s purpose, in the joy of loving Him, dead to the world’s disdain, she ministered to Him quietly.
 What a privilege to care for Him! to spend for Him! to serve Him!
 She relished the closeness of heart she was finding with Him.
 What ways He had!
 What words!
 She worshipped Him with her hands and her ointment.
 She worshipped Him with all her heart.

 But then … Mary’s heart sank again as she worked, pondering what He had just said.
 Would He be taken from her so soon?
 Was her loss of Lazarus just a shadow of her loss of her God?
 To be apparently forsaken by Him was one thing, but to have Him ripped away from her, now that she had come to love Him so deeply, could be much, much worse.
 What was He up to?
 Why didn’t anyone else seem to care?

 She put it out of her mind immediately and refused to contemplate it.
 If she had learned anything at all from this whole experience, it was to trust Him simply and to love Him intensely no matter what.
 There was no place for whining and arguing, nagging, worrying, pacing, no place for angry crying.
 She was to yield to Him and love Him passionately.

-She watched Him and studied Him desperately over the next four or five days, drinking in His every word, savoring every second as if it were their last together, studying everything about Him: His voice, His gait, His unspeakable confidence, His profound wisdom, His humility and selflessness.
+She watched Him and studied Him desperately, day after day, drinking in His every word, savoring every second as if it were their last together, studying everything about Him: His voice, His gait, His unspeakable confidence, His profound wisdom, His humility and selflessness.